boopathi/boopathi.blog/data/blog/graphql-optimization-dataloaders.md

   - Optimization
   - JavaScript
 draft: false
+summary: In the previous posts, we saw how to optimize the data transfer between the GraphQL server and a data provider - backend server.
+In this post, I'm going to talk about how we can handle the complexities we discussed in previous posts with a Dataloader
 ---

 This post is part of a series of posts about optimizations in GraphQL servers.
 This post requires a basic understanding of GraphQL.
 If you've not read my previous posts in this series, please read Part [1](https://boopathi.blog/graphql-optimization-lookaheads/) and [2](https://boopathi.blog/graphql-optimization-field-filtering/) before continuing.